Ferlab-Ste-Justine/kvm-dev-orchestrations/README.md

 By setting the tunnel to **true** in the load balancer parameters, the load balancer will only be accessible via ssh tunneling.

 A **kubernetes_tunnel_config.json** and **kubernetes_auth_secret** file will be generated in the **shared** directory, providing the required configurations for the following project: https://github.com/Ferlab-Ste-Justine/ssh-tunnel-client

+## Postgres/Patroni

+To setup a patroni/postgres cluster, perform the following step: Go to the **postgres** directory and run `terraform init && terraform apply`

+Assuming that you added the **coredns** to your **/etc/resolv.conf** file, you can create a test database by performing the following step: Go to the **postgres-conf** directory and run `terraform init && terraform apply`

 ## Vault